 Best wishes for a happy and healthy holiday season.

 Stefani Pappas, MS, RDN, CDN, CPT, is a Clinical Dietitian Nutritionist at St. Francis Hospital.
 She also provides private and group nutrition counseling at her office in Great Neck, NY.
-Visit her website www.StefHealthTips.com for more information or call 516-225-1745 to schedule an appointment.
+Visit her website www.StefHealthTips.com for more information.